jef41/scheduled_radio/README.md

 Designed for a Raspberry Pi Zero to run in read-only mode (using overlay filesystem), headless & unattended.
 Additional components were a phatDAC and MAX7944 digital amplifier.
 The Amp was used in analogue mode, though could easily be used in digital, the original design used digital control & fade in/out routines & rotary encoder to set the volume.

 ## Operation
-the Python script is called at boot by setting a Cron @reboot parameter (see steps below).
+the Python script must be set up as a service so systemd keeps it running.
 The script when called waits for a network conenction & SNTP time sync, if these are not present it loops and tries to restart services.
-Once these services are running the script parses the radio_config files and updates the user crontab with the schedule.
+Once these services are running the script parses the radio_config files and updates internal vairables with the schedule.
+If the radio is scheduled to be playing the service will start mpd player and then monitor the stream to ensure it is playing.
+If it is not playing when it should be various services, or the device are restarted until the stream resumes.
+The stream is also stopped according to the schedule.

 The mpd service is used to play the stream and when running a watchdog tries to ensure that the stream is resumed appropriately after any network interruptions.